eg0u30a2/adv_data_processing/README.md

 # ADV Data Processing in MATLAB

 There is currently one high level script in the repository for ADV data post-processing (adv_post_process.m).

-OVERVIEW:
-- Scripts reads ASCII file(s) from a Nortek Vectrino and calls multiple functions to post-process the ADV data.
+The script reads ASCII file(s) from a Nortek Vectrino and calls multiple functions to post-process the ADV data.

 OBJECTIVES:
 - Arrange the data into appropriate arrays